kennethlove/local_changes/README.md

 ## Viewing Local History of Source Code

-### Basics

-Besides file history, you can track local changes for a selected block of source code. his history shows only those changes that affect the code fragment.

-### Viewing local history of a source code block
+You don't always need to see changes for an entire file or directory.
+In these cases, Local History can show you just the history for a particular fragment of code.

-To view local history of a source code block
+To view local history of a source code block:

-1. In the editor, select a fragment of source code.
+1. In the editor, select the fragment of source code you want to inspect.
-2. Do one of the following:
+2. Then, do one of the following:
-    * On the main VCS menu, or on the context menu of the selection, choose **Local History | Show History for Selection**.
+    * On the main **VCS** menu, or on the context menu of the selection, choose **Local History | Show History for Selection**.
     * Press `Alt+Back Quote`, and choose the desired command from the VCS Operations quick list.

 ## Restoring a File from Local History

-Rolling back changes from the local history works same way as in the regular version control.
+If you find that you need to completely restore a file back to a previous version, Local History will allow you to do that.
+Rolling back changes from Local History works same way as in most version control systems.

-To roll back changes in the local history
+To roll back changes in the local history:

-1. Open the Local History view.
+1. Open the Local History view through either the **VCS | Local History** menu item or the context menu in the Project explorer.
 2. Select the version you want to roll back to.
-3. On the context menu of the selection, choose Revert.
+3. In the context menu for your selected version, choose **Revert**.

 ## Putting Labels